dev-paulL/news-homepage/README.md

 ### What I learned

-Use this section to recap over some of your major learnings while working through this project.
-Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.
+*Use this section to recap over some of your major learnings while working through this project.
+Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.*

-To see how you can add code snippets, see below:

 ### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.
+*Use this section to outline areas that you want to continue focusing on in future projects.
+These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.*

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**